Kwilliams22/Kwilliams22.github.io/GameReview4.md

 # Game Play Summary
 a few new features compared to the earlier titles like a guage detailing resistance affiliation. otherwise it's the same select unit move it within its parameters or attack near by enemy unit.
 ## Playability
-worth a few replays if you're the type who likes stra
+worth a few replays if you're the type who likes strategy games.
 ### Single/Multiplayer
+single player only
 ### Controls
+circle is jump
+X is the interact/examine button outside of battle triangle is main menu
+R1/L1 rotate the camera
+square+R1/L1 zoom in/out

 # Bugs
 last enemy unit needed to clear the stage spawned underneath its set tile and was barely unreachable.
 # Final Thoughts
-One paragraph summary of your overall viewpoint of the game.
+I generally dont play these types of games, however disgaea does have an interesting enough story for me to take a look at it from time to time.
+Standard strategy turn based game with rare glitches here and there nothing game breaking at least.
+All in all a decent game worth playing.